exakat/exakat-docs/Reference/Rules/Structures/NestedIfthen.rst

 Nested Ifthen
 +++++++++++++

-  Three levels of ifthen is too much.
-The method should be split into smaller functions.
+  Nesting ``ifthen`` structures increases the complexity of a method.
+This rules uses three levels of ifthen to signal a complex structure.
+When a method has such a command, it should be split into smaller methods.

 .. code-block:: php